JingweiXu19960228/Leetcode-/336 Palindrome Pair.md

  2. Thoughts
  (1).
 The key is to understand the three ways to form a palindrome (2).
-Some details: line 16 and 23, need to check if word exists
+Some details: line 16 and 23, need to check if word exists In line 16, because empty string itself is palindrome, so needs to be excluded In line 23, it can save time